 Recognizing the need for extensive dialogue to develop the most impactful and thoughtful policy, Urban Green brought together more than 40 organizations under the Partnership.
 The group tackled the complex questions bearing on this challenge, including costs, technological feasibility, health impacts, industry expertise, state policy and more.
 We also shared our findings with the City Council along the way.

 Following successful approaches from the Green Codes Task Force and Building Resiliency Task Force, we organized the project around diverse working groups.
 Work progressed through different phases: defining the problem; determining and assessing the options; and refining recommendations.
 The Blueprint for Efficiency was issued in August 2018.

-In April 2019, New York City Council passed the most ambitious climate legislation for buildings enacted by any city in the world.
-This new landmark law reflects many elements from the Blueprint, including: more feasible timelines, a green power purchase option, a provision for carbon trading, and future refinement through an advisory board process.
+In May 2019, New York City enacted Local Law 97, the most ambitious climate legislation for buildings enacted by any city in the world.
+LL97 reflects many elements from the Blueprint, including: more feasible timelines, a green power purchase option, a provision for carbon trading, and future refinement through an advisory board process.

 With a focus on reductions that can and should be achieved by 2030 to put NYC on a plausible trajectory to 80x50, the Blueprint will continue to help inform and shape policy that works for all and sets a model for cities across the nation.

 If you have questions, comments or would like more information, please contact email@example.com.